Royal Albert Hall London

 You can take a guided tour of the Royal Albert Hall, enjoy a music-themed afternoon tea, or dine at one of the venue's restaurants, including Verdi Italian Kitchen, The Elgar Room Brasserie and Coda Restaurant by Éric Chavot.

-Where is the Royal Albert Hall?
+Where is the Royal Albert Hall in London?

 The Royal Albert Hall is in Kensington, south-west London.